krzysk1/pipercub/README.md

 # pipercub

-Tested on Aerofly FS4 on Windows 10.
+Tested on Aerofly FS4 for Windows.
 Be sure that you have version <b>v4.0.1.11</b> or higher!

 The Piper PA-11 Cub Special is a later production, two-place variant of the Piper J-3 Cub light propeller-driven aircraft, manufactured by Piper Aircraft.